misterpalmer/CogniVault/documentation/assignments/assignment2.md

 `PermissionType` represents the different types of permissions that a user or a group can have on a resource.
 This includes permissions to read, write, and delete a resource, but it also include more specific or more complex permissions.
 For example, a `PermissionType` could represent the permission to append data to a resource, the permission to execute a resource, or the permission to change the permissions of a resource.

 `FileSystemSecuredOperation` represent different types of operations that can be performed on a file system resource, such as reading, writing, deleting, moving, copying, and renaming a resource.
 This enumeration is used to specify the operation that a method is trying to perform, or to specify the operation that a permission needs to allow.

-In some cases, the values of `PermissionType` and `FileSystemSecuredOperation` might correspond one-to-one.
-For example,:
-- a Read operation might require a Read permission,
-- a Write operation might require a Write permission,

-and so on.
-But in other cases,
-- an operation might require multiple permissions,
-- or, a permission might allow multiple operations.

-For example, a Move operation might require both Read and Delete permissions, and a FullControl permission might allow all operations.

-So, while `FileSystemSecuredOperation` and `PermissionType` have similar values, they represent different concepts with different purposes.

 ```csharp
 public enum PermissionType